renaxdev/ezportscan/README.md

 # ezportscan
-An easy Portscanner written Python.
+An easy Portscanner written in Python.

 GUI Version:
 Using Tkinter